What is Alzheimer's?

 2. Cognitive Training for Prevention:

-Cognitive training programs may also be useful in preventing dementia and Alzheimer's disease by improving memory and cognitive function.
+Cognitive training programs may also be helpful in preventing dementia and Alzheimer's disease by improving memory and cognitive function.

 These programs often involve exercises designed to improve attention, memory, reasoning, and problem-solving skills.